 Pro tip: Buy a good quality water filter to purify your water at home instead of buying bottled water.

 - Stay.
 On.
 Your.
 List.
 It’s easy to get derailed when you’re shopping.
-But if you’ve got a good list of what you know you’ll need for the week, trust the list and stay on it.
+However, if you’ve got a good list of what you know you’ll need for the week, trust the list and stay on it.
 Be intentional in the store.
-Walk only to the items you need rather than beginning at one end and browsing through the aisles until you reach the check stand.
+Walk only to the items you need rather than beginning at one end and browsing through the aisles until you reach the checkout stand.

 Pro tip: Don’t always assume the big warehouse store has the best price.
 Compare price-per-ounce at the wholesale club just as you would at your local market.

 - Get store loyalty cards and sign up for email alerts.
 My local chain grocery store has a loyalty card.
 When I use the card, of course, I get the sale price.
-But the store also tracks my purchases and mail me coupons for items I buy often.
+However, the store also tracks my purchases and sends me coupons for items I buy often.
 Score.

 It took me a while to decide to link my loyalty card with their online savings center.
 However, when I finally did it, I was amazed at how much more money I started saving on the organic and natural foods I buy.
-Now my store sends me email alerts, bonus digital coupons that are loaded onto my loyalty card, and the paper coupons through the mail.
+Now, my store sends me email alerts, bonus digital coupons that are loaded onto my loyalty card and paper coupons through the mail.

 Pro tip: Combine manufacturer’s coupons with loyalty card savings to get even bigger discounts.